The purpose of this article is to offer you a clear step-by-step process to add a graph to a report template while working in DotActiv software.

 If your graph shows %Sales and %Units per Category, you can double click on the column (on the visual graph), where DotActiv will ask you whether you want to drill down to Sub Category level so the process can go on.
 To drill back up, simply right-click on the column and select ‘Clear All Filters.’

 Data Fields (Y-axis)

-In contrast, ‘Data Fields’, are the measurements itself.
+In contrast, ‘Data Fields’, are the measurements themselves.
 It indicates what you want to measure of the ‘Measure Fields’/X-axis.
-These will most likely be numerical values and will consequently often be fields selected from the ‘Fact Dimension’ The ‘Data Fields’ are thus you Y-axis.
+These will most likely be numerical values and will consequently often be fields selected from the ‘Fact Dimension’ The ‘Data Fields’ are thus your Y-axis.

 For this example, you would want to see the following in your ‘Data fields’:

 - Percentage Units.

 The graph template below shows you an example where Sub Category was one of the options inserted into ‘Measure Fields’ (X-axis) and %Sales and %Units were inserted into ‘Data Fields’ (Y-axis):

 Once you’ve set your data, click ‘OK’ to add the graph to your report template.
 Right-click on the graph to select ‘Fit’ and ‘All Sides’ for it to fill the screen.